4liceD/avatar-pbr-textures/README.md

 Collection of self created pbr textures for vrchat avatars.
-Please only use them if you own the original models.
+No original files are included, you still need to own the models to set it up.

 Currently added avatars: